Mississippi was the last state in the U.S. to feature the Confederate emblem on its flag. The state adopted a new flag on June 2020.

 You can’t be leader of the free world when you’re the free world.

-A heartfelt thanks to the Supreme Court of the United States who consistently defends the freedom of hate speech guaranteed by the Constitution whereas courts in Western democracies have agreed that governments can ban hate speech and the countries still parade as free speech lands in front of their distorting mirrors with all their swag.
+Here my heartfelt thanks to the Supreme Court of the United States who consistently defends the freedom of hate speech guaranteed by the Constitution whereas courts in Western democracies have agreed that governments can ban hate speech and those countries dare parade as free speech lands in front of their distorting mirrors with all their swag.

 When the U.S. Supreme Court consistently defends hate speech as a constitutionally protected freedom (Brandenburg v.
 Ohio 1969; R.A.V. v.
 City of St. Paul 1992; Snyder v.
 Phelps 2011; Matal v.
 Tam 2017), the Justices are talking to the world.
 They are telling Western democracies: You are apes, aping political freedoms with nauseating swag.